 Asset managers also face challenges in managing an effective distribution model such as:

-• Fund operator responsibility for appointing suitable local representative, distributor and transfer agent in host jurisdiction(s)
+- Fund operator responsibility for appointing suitable local representative, distributor and transfer agent, if applicable, in host jurisdiction(s)

 Securities Services’ view

 The ARFP Joint Committee is strongly committed to the success of the ARFP by actively engaging with the industry.
-We believe that the ARFP forms a good framework to promote cross-border fund distribution in the Asia-Pacific region.
-The ARFP will complement the existing cross-border distribution schemes in the region such as the UCITS and master-feeder fund structures.
-Now that ARFP is live since 1 February 2019, we expect to see the first ARFP funds launched in the near future.
-Asset managers are likely to take a wait-and-see approach to the scheme.
+We believe that the ARFP forms a good framework to promote cross-border fund distribution in the Asia Pacific region if the challenges mentioned above can be resolved effectively.
+The ARFP complements the existing cross-border distribution schemes in the region such as the UCITS and master-feeder fund structures.
 Distributing in a new market requires a long-term commercial strategy, to offset costs incurred by building distributor networks and meeting reporting requirements.

 Key dates of the Asia Region Funds Passport – ARFP